-How one PEO charted a path to working smarter, faster, and better-at less cost by Lori A. Grein rogram Executive Office Ground Combat Systems (PEO GCS) is responding to the changing fiscal environment by embracing the challenges set by our country's leaders to become a more efficient and agile organization.
+How one PEO charted a path to working smarter, faster, and better-at less cost

+Program Executive Office Ground Combat Systems (PEO GCS) is responding to the changing fiscal environment by embracing the challenges set by our country's leaders to become a more efficient and agile organization.
 The outcome?
 Within one year, PEO GCS completed 33 projects, resulting in a total cost savings or avoidance of more than \$136 million.